andifalk/spring-basics-training/lab-7/README.md

 or the corresponding spring initialzr wizards in your IDE.

 After completing this lab you should know how to create a full stack application with spring boot in just some minutes.
+This basic application already includes production ready monitoring features with the spring boot actuator.

 ## Initial code